November 20, 2021

 A Day Trip to Historic Stanton (A Pictorial)

-Stanton, Arizona is not open to the public or tourists.
-Instead, it is owned, operated and occupied by the Lost Dutchman's Mining Association (LDMA) and its members.
+Stanton, Arizona, is not open to the public or tourists.
+Instead, it is owned, operated, and occupied by the Lost Dutchman's Mining Association (LDMA) and its members.
 However, in driving his friend Parker Anderson to the town for a book signing, this author had the opportunity to capture some photos of the historic town as it exists presently.